saveourtool/diktat/info/guide/guide-chapter-2.md

 #### <a name="r2.4.1"></a> 2.4.1 Add a blank line between the body of the comment and Kdoc tag-blocks.

 It is a good practice to add a blank line between the body of the comment and Kdoc tag-blocks.
 Also, consider the following rules:
-- There must be one space between the comment character and the content of the comment
+- There must be one space between the comment character and the content of the comment.
-- There must be a newline between a Kdoc and the pressiding code
+- There must be a newline between a Kdoc and the presiding code.
 - An empty line should not exist between a Kdoc and the code it is describing.
-You do not need to add a blank line before the first comment in a particular name space (code block) (for example, between the function declaration and first comment in a function body).
+You do not need to add a blank line before the first comment in a particular namespace (code block) (for example, between the function declaration and first comment in a function body).

 **Valid Examples:**